 Our predecessor owns a 15% equity interest in and manages the day-to-day operations of the LGI/GTIS Joint Ventures.
-Concurrently with this offering, we will acquire from GTIS all of the GTIS equity interests in the LGI/GTIS Joint Ventures, in exchange for aggregate consideration of \$41.4 million, consisting of a cash payment of \$36.9 million and an aggregate value of \$4.5 million of shares of our common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, we will issue 321,429 shares of common stock to GTIS in connection with this transaction).
+Concurrently with this offering, we will acquire from GTIS all of the GTIS equity interests in the LGI/GTIS Joint Ventures, in exchange for aggregate consideration of \$41.4 million, consisting of a cash payment of \$36.9 million and 409,091 shares of our common stock (aggregate value of \$4.5 million based on the initial public offering price of \$11.00).
 We refer to the transactions described in this paragraph as the "GTIS Transaction."